chmo-bu/Vocl/README_SOFTWARE.md

 # Software Report

-There are two major software components to this project:
+There is one major software component in this project:

-A **Unity Application**, and a **Server**.
+A **Unity Application**.
 Installation, compilation, usage instruction, and software description follow.

 ## Unity Application Setup Instructions